EventStorming

 We can include wireframe sketches in the discussion, especially if the page layout actively influences your users’ decisions.

-A Software Design EventStorming session is also a great place to stress and distil your Ubiquitous Language or to stress your model with complex real-world scenarios that can be turned into acceptance tests.
+A Software Design EventStorming session is also a great place to stress and distil your Ubiquitous Language, or to challenge your model with complex real-world scenarios that can be turned into acceptance tests.

 The outcome